 On Friday afternoon, the Queen went to the National Palace to meet with the President of the Republic of Ethiopia, Mr Girma Woldegiorgis.
 During this meeting, they talked about the perspectives of increase the bilateral cooperation in areas as the economic and development.Filed under Spanish Royals

-Tagged Audience, Co-Operation Trip, Ethiopia, Health, Kenya, Microcredit, President Kibaki, President Wolde-Giorgis, Queen Sofia.
+Tagged Audience, Co-Operation Trip, Ethiopia, Health, Kenya, Microcredit, President Kibaki of Kenya, President Wolde-Giorgis of Ethiopia, Queen Sofia of Spain.